Understanding Therapy For Addiction Recovery

 Types Of Therapy For Addiction Recovery: Experiential Therapy

 Experiential therapy offers exciting and hands-on experiences to soothe trauma-based emotions.
-Adventure therapy is often in nature and include other members who are also receiving therapy.
+Adventure therapy is often in nature and includes others who are also receiving therapy.
 Exciting activities range from rock climbing, being in the wilderness, and rope courses.
 Rope courses, for example, promote trust and team-building.

-Music and art therapy are included, which help the patient release and work through emotional trauma in healthy ways.
-Patients learn to heal through creativity with drumming, singing, writing, listening to music, playing instruments, drawing, painting, and sketching to gain a sense of productivity and empowerment.
+Music and art therapy are examples of experiential therapy, which help the patient release and work through emotions and trauma in healthy ways.
+Patients learn to heal through creative expressions with drumming, singing, writing, listening to music, playing instruments, drawing, painting, sculpting, and sketching to gain a sense of productivity and empowerment.

 Types Of Therapy For Addiction Recovery: Biofeedback And EMDR

 Specific types of treatment focus on gauging neurological activities which can lead to mindfulness.
-Biofeedback allows a facilitator to connect electrical sensors on someone’s skin, allowing them to see patterns in the brain, breathing, and muscle contractions.
-The facilitator can recommend improved patterns of behavior for the patient based off the patient’s vital signs.
-The end goal is for those facing addiction to have more self-control over their behavior.
-Additionally, the patient can learn relaxation techniques such as mediation, guided imagery, and muscle relaxation.
+Biofeedback therapy might involve a facilitator connecting electrical sensors on someone’s skin, providing individuals with visual data that shows them patterns in the brain, breathing, and muscle contractions.
+The facilitator can recommend improved patterns of behavior for the patient based on the patient’s vital sign reactions.
+The end goal is for those experiencing addiction to make informed decisions regarding their bodies and have more self-control over their behavior.
+Additionally, the patient can learn relaxation techniques such as meditation, guided imagery, and muscle relaxation.

 Types Of Therapy For Addiction Recovery: Group Therapy And Support Groups

-Traditional therapies, such as support groups have always been effective in creating safe spaces for vulnerability.
-Groups modeled after the 12 Steps like Alcoholics Anonymous produce feelings of community and validation through other’s experiences.
-The 12 Steps also encourage accountability and awareness of behaviors through admittance of wrongdoing.
-Additionally, individuals can learn to have faith in a higher power and choose to maintain a spiritual outlook.
+Traditional therapies, such as support groups, have always been effective in creating safe spaces for vulnerability.
+Groups modeled after the 12 Steps, like Alcoholics Anonymous, improve relationships with oneself and others, and produce feelings of community and validation through other’s experiences.
+The 12 Steps also encourage accountability and awareness of behaviors through admittance of wrongdoing, sharing fears and feelings of guilt and shame, making amends, celebrating successes and milestones, and learning a new way of living life free of substances.
+Additionally, individuals can learn to connect with a higher power of their understanding and choose to maintain a spiritual outlook.

 Types Of Therapy For Addiction Recovery: NAD Therapy